ChitrakCDB/My-Works/README.md

 And the second one will reverse the line
 The simple logic of reverse of string with some upgradation is used

+Task 20:
+We declare TABINC as 8 in #define TABINC 8 as the number of spaces which make a TAB.

+We start counting the pos from 1 for every new line and we increment pos for all the characters and print the character, which are not tabs.
+This is demonstrated by the else statements in our program.

+When we hit a tab t character, then we need to determine how many spaces we need to replace the t with.

 The remaining programs will be uploaded soon
 Stay tuned!